p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 <span style="margin-left: 10px;"></span>
 In conclusion, Big O Notation serves as a foundational tool for every programmer, providing insights into algorithm efficiency and scalability.
-By focusing on performance optimization, scalability, resource management, and code quality, developers can create robust, high-performance software capable of meeting the demands of expanding data and user bases.
+By focusing on performance optimization, scalability, resource management, and code quality, developers can create robust, high-performance software capable of meeting the demands of today's software.

 ## Common Big O Notations